andrewmcodes/andrewm.codes/src/_posts/archive/webpacker-6-tailwind-css-2-0-integration.md

 series: webpacker-6
 featured: false
 title: "Webpacker 6: Tailwind CSS 2.0 Integration"
-description: In order to add Tailwind CSS 2.0 to your Rails 6 + Webpacker 6 application, you need PostCSS set up,...
+description: "How to add Tailwind CSS 2.0 to a Rails 6 app running Webpacker 6 with PostCSS.
+Archived, since Webpacker is no longer maintained."
 urls:
   dev_to: https://dev.to/andrewmcodes/webpacker-6-tailwind-css-2-0-integration-3oe6
 tags: